jeremyschulman/netbox-pyswagger/README.md

 # Python Swagger Client for Netbox

-If you love [Netbox](https://github.com/digitalocean/netbox), and you automate the system via it's REST API, then this package is for you.
+If you love [Netbox](https://github.com/digitalocean/netbox), and you want to automate the server via its REST API, then this package is for you.
-If you are already using the [pynetbox](https://github.com/digitalocean/pynetbox) client, you can use both together.
+If you are already using the [pynetbox](https://github.com/digitalocean/pynetbox) client you can use both together.

 The `netbox-pyswagger` client consumes the Netbox Swagger 2.0 spec from the server and provides you "user-friendly" programming